-Projects that are cosmetic in nature, such as painting, wallpapering, tile on flooring, carpeting, foundation repair, and trim work do not require a permit.
+Projects that are cosmetic in nature, such as painting, wallpapering, tile on flooring, carpeting, and trim work do not require a permit.
 Additionally, a permit is not required when replacing fixtures on existing wiring, however, the electrical work still must meet the current National Electric Code (NEC).

 PLEASE NOTE: A digital copy is required in pdf format for ALL Commercial and Residential New Construction application submissions in order to conduct a plan review.

 General Contractors, Mechanical Contractors, Electrical Contractors and Plumbing Contractors must be registered with the City of Rowlett in order to obtain a permit.
 A list of registered contractors, currently registered with the City of Rowlett, can be accessed by the link below.